• Menu

 What should I bring with me on my Richmond whale watching tour?

 It’s recommended to dress in layers and bring a hat, sunglasses, sunscreen, and a camera to capture the experience.
 Keep in mind that it is always cooler and breezier out on the water, so dress accordingly.
-If you’re taking a zodiac tour, a floater jacket and gloves, and a toque will be provided.
+If you’re taking a zodiac tour, a floater jacket, gloves, and a toque will be provided.

 Related: What to Wear While Whale Watching